hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 # Pointers

 There are two fundamental types of variable in C: the primitive and the pointer.
-A pointer is something that points to a space of memory.
+A pointer is something that points to a space in memory.
 In Java, pointers are hidden from the user and instead we talk about objects and primitives (although under the covers Java's "objects" are implemented as pointers to data in memory).
 In C we can manipulate memory in a much more powerful (and more dangerous!) manner.
 Pointers are identified using an asterisk.
 For example:

 ```c
 int a;   // An integer primitive, holds a whole number from -2,147,483,648 to 2,147,483,647 on most machines